 Lead is of particular concern during pregnancy because it causes fetal brain damage, limited IQ, and can lead to behavioral and learning disabilities in young children.
 Research has also found that lead exposure has a multigenerational effect all the way down to your grandchildren.
 Then add in food dyes, poor forms of vitamins and toxic additives, and it is no wonder it is so hard to find a good prenatal vitamin.

 There is an argument that lead is present in the soil and therefore is naturally higher in supplements that contain whole foods.
-While this may be true, I have seen companies able to source whole food ingredients with much lower lead levels than competitors and I don’t think this is a good excuse.
+While this may be true, I have seen companies able to source whole food ingredients with much lower lead levels than competitors.
+Seek out these companies.
 Calcium blocks lead uptake while vitamin C lowers blood levels of lead.
 Calcium is often absent in multivitamins and vitamin C is often too low or whole food based, which has a very short half-life.
 These are both important to keep lead levels low.

 1. One A Day Women’s Prenatal

 A very common recommendation.
 One of the first things you will see is a list of food dyes: Red 40 Dye, Red 40 Lake, Yellow 6 Lake, and DL-Alpha-tocopheryl Acetate – the synthetic form of vitamin E that is continually problematic in studies.